729studios/scottnorton-io.github.io/_projects/2023-06-23-CWnL-company-overview.md

 **Company Overview:**

-Conduit: Weak and Leak (CW&L) started its operations in 2003 as an online marketplace for electronic products.
+Condueit: Weak and Leak (CW&L) started its operations in 2003 as an online marketplace for electronic products.
 By 2010, CW&L expanded its product offerings, catering to customers worldwide, with a primary focus on North America, Europe, and Asia.

 Over the years, CW&L grew in size, reputation, and transaction volume.
 In 2016, CW&L reached an impressive milestone, surpassing 10 million transactions per year.
 With this rapid growth and increased customer base, CW&L recognized the growing importance of data security.